faruk-guler/faruk-guler.github.io/_tabs/blockchain.md

 order: 2
 ---

-I have shared some of the projects I have worked on and see potential here.
-Warning: It is not investment advice: [Blockchain Projects](https://farukguler.com/categories/blockchain/)
+Here I share with you some of the projects I have worked on and see potential.
+By the time you read this article, these projects that I found valuable and shared with you may have become worthless.
+Crypto investments are very risky and volatile.
+Warning: "None of my articles can be considered investment advice!": [Blockchain Projects](https://farukguler.com/categories/blockchain/)

-If you need more and want to get help, don't hesitate to contact me
+If you need more and want to get help, don't hesitate to contact me...